GeorgeAnguah/online-banking/README.md

 * Start React application using - **npm install** then **npm start**
 * Access application on - *http://localhost:3000/*
 * Access in-memory database on *http://localhost:8080/console*

+## Running on Docker (Assuming docker is installed)
+* in the directory where docker-compose.yml file resides, simply run the command - **docker-compose up**

+## Stop running application on Docker
+* in the directory where docker-compose.yml file resides, simply run the command - **docker-compose down**